PDXPythonPirates/pyrate-stocks/README.md

 [Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html)\
 [yFinance Package](https://pypi.org/project/yfinance/)

+## **Contributors**
+- Matthias Wheelhouse
+- Jessica Cassidy
+- Xuehong Liu
+- Matt Griffes

 ## **Special Thanks**

 Thank you, Chris Thompson and Matt Phillips, for hosting the **Python Pyrates Project Cohort 1**!
 We greatly appreciate your guidance and support throughout the creation of this app, as well as the opportunity to experience the software lifecycle on a real-world application.

+We encourage any interested developers - regardless of experience - to apply for the next cohort.
+This is was an amazing experience for all four of us.

 ## **License**